rikiya-ohashi/ooservo/README.md

 * **Dual-Mode Operation:** Supports both high-precision positioning (angle control) and continuous rotation (speed control).
 * **Scalable Servo Control:** No software limit on the number of servos.
 You can control as many as your board's available I/O pins allow.
 * **Seamless Integration:** Uses the same wiring, form factor, and logic voltage (3.3V–5V) as the SG90.
-* **Volatile Rotation Count:** While the absolute angle within a single turn (0–359°) is preserved, the multi-turn rotation count resets to zero upon power-up.
+* **Rotation Count Volatility:** While the absolute angle within a single turn (0–359°) is retained, the multi-turn offset resets to zero upon power-up.

 ## Mechanical Specifications